The Cost of Learning Under Multiple Change Points: Appendix

 \paragraph{Confidence bound and threshold.} The key modification is a uniform concentration inequality for the vector statistic.
 Let $A_{k,t}^r\in\bb{R}^d$ be the vector analogue of App.~\ref{ATC-app:confidence-proof}:

 Then by the reverse triangle inequality,

-Under \eqref{eq:ATC-vector-subG}, $A_{k,t}^r$ is a $\sigma$-sub-Gaussian vector (in the standard sense that all one-dimensional projections are $\sigma^2$-sub-Gaussian), which implies a tail bound of the form $\bb{P}(\|A_{k,t}^r\|_2 \ge \sigma(\sqrt{d}+\sqrt{2x}))\le e^{-x}$ (up to universal constants).
+Under \eqref{eq:ATC-vector-subG}, $A_{k,t}^r$ is a $1$-sub-Gaussian vector (in the standard sense that all one-dimensional projections are $\sigma^2$-sub-Gaussian), which implies a tail bound of the form $\bb{P}(\|A_{k,t}^r\|_2 \ge C(\sqrt{d}+\sqrt{x}))\le e^{-x}$ (for some universal constant C).
 Combining this tail bound with the same union bound over $(k,t)$ as in App.~\ref{ATC-app:confidence-proof} yields the following threshold: